ooz/blog/2022/asym-encryption-lotr/README.md

 anyone who tries to sneak past.
 So, Saruman ("sender") picks up one of those mass-forged rings littering around everywhere and forces a messenger to put it on ("encrypted message").

-At last, the messenger makes their way to Sauron in Mordor, unnoticed.
+At last, the messenger makes their way to Sauron in Mordor ("recipient"), unnoticed.
-Sauron ("recipient") then removes the ring, gets to know the great discovery, and everyone lived happily thereafter!
+Sauron then removes the ring, gets to know the great discovery, and everyone lived happily thereafter!

 ## The Meme Version